Undergraduate Program in

 INR 4937r.
 Honors Work (1–6).
 May be repeated to a maximum of nine semester hours.

 INR 4941r.
 Internship (3–6).
 (S/U grade only.)
-Prerequisites: Fifteen semester hours beyond liberal studies, a minimum cumulative GPA of 3.0, and instructor permission one semester in advance.
-This internship places students in approved agencies and organizations.
+Prerequisites: Fifteen classroom hours beyond liberal studies, a minimum cumulative GPA of 3.0, and instructor permission.
+This internship course allows students to gain real world experience through on-the job-practice in approved agencies and organizations.
+Students gain valuable work experience, develop professional skills, cultivate valuable contacts and investigate career options.
 Designed to provide practical experience in the area of international affairs.
-May be repeated to a maximum of six semester hours.
+May be repeated to a maximum of eighteen semester hours within the same term.

 INS 3003.
 Introduction to International Affairs (3).
 This course introduces students to the core questions and concerns of international affairs.
 This course surveys the many distinct academic disciplines that together contribute to the development of an interdisciplinary understanding of the international system.
 The course examines how each of these disciplines understands the international system, the questions it raises, and its strengths and weaknesses.
 In addition, the course provides an introduction to many of the global issues of interest to international affairs majors, including terrorism, democracy, and globalization.
 At the end of this course, students have the skills and knowledge required to construct their own specialized plan of study in international affairs.